ColumPaget/cxine/README.md

   -C                      Read keypresses from stdin +C                      Dont read keypresses from stdin -bcast <port>           Specify port that slave libxine players can connect to to recieve broadcasted stream.
+  -noauto                 No autoplay, items must be selected from the playlist.
   -pause                  Start paused.
   -mute                   Start muted.
   -shuffle                Shuffle playlist.